Ensono/stacks-webapp-template/packages/template-cli/README.md

 ```

 4. Follow the CLI prompts to create a templated app with user defined configuration:
+ssr this is why
-   - Project Name: _default_: current directory (will create a directory with this name)
+t   - Project Name: _default_: current directory (will create a directory with this name)
    - Project Type: _default_: SSR (server side rendering)
    - Platform: _default_: AKS (Azure Kubernetes Service)
    - CI/CD Tooling: _default_: AzureDevOps